 The Copy Buffer command tells the driver to copy a number of bytes from one buffer to another buffer.
-Bytes copied to the read, write or rolling buffers are placed after any data currently in that buffer.
+Bytes copied to the read, write, or rolling buffers are placed after any data currently in that buffer.
 Scratch buffers and global buffers are flushed before new data is placed in them.

 This command is normally used in conjunction with a Modify Byte command to construct a bit field or to store off data from a Read Response that will be used in subsequent transactions.
-Be careful that the selected source buffer will have valid data when using this command.
+When using this command, users should be aware that the selected source buffer will have valid data.
 For more information, refer to Tips and Tricks.